The Viking Settler Ingólfur Arnarson, Mt. Ingólfsfjall and Ingólfsskáli Turf Longhouse in South Iceland

 A Viking helmet and drinking horns at Ingólfsskáli

-If you carry on driving towards Selfoss town you will see a big scar in the Mt.
-Ingólfsfjall by Þórustaðanáma quarry.
+If you continue driving towards Selfoss, you will see a large scar on the Mt.
+Ingólfsfjall by the Þórustaðanáma quarry.

 Mt.
-Ingólfsfjall has been known to tremble and in 2008 the epicenter of the Suðurlandsskjálftinn earthquake was right beneath Mt.
-Ingólfsfjall
+Ingólfsfjall has been known to tremble, and in 2008, the epicenter of the Suðurlandsskjálftinn earthquake lay right beneath it.

 A rock outside Ingólfsskáli